remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.md

           git push origin || echo 'No changes to commit'
 ```

-Let's break this down.
+Crikey, that's alot, let's break that down.

 * The `on:` section defines this will run
   * on pushes to the main branch,
   * if the workflow dispatch button is clicked in the GitHub interface,
   * and once per month (at midnight on the first day on the month) as defined by our `cron` syntax
 * The `jobs:` section specifies
-  * we will run this on 3 different operating systems, Windows (most of my students have Windows laptops, followed by macOS), macOS, and Ubuntu Linux.
+  * we will run this on 3 different operating systems, Windows (most of my students/course participants have Windows laptops, followed by macOS), macOS, and Ubuntu Linux.
 [More info about GitHub Actions runners is available](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners);
-  * `max-parallel: 1` says that each job will run in turn (this isn't really needed but just to be safe)
+  * `max-parallel: 1` says that each job will run in turn (this isn't really needed but just to be safe since I will commit the output documents back into the repository)
   * `env:` specifies that we grant the jobs permission with out GitHub token
   * `steps:` defines the what will run
     * we checkout the repo
     * we then install R and Quarto using the relevant actions
     * we setup the R dependency packages.
-I am not using renv, so the action knows how to do this because I have included a _DESCRIPTION_ file in the repo (yes to the action we are faking that the repo is an R package - this is an old trick from Hadley Wickham).
+I am not using **renv**, so the action knows how to do this because I have included a _DESCRIPTION_ file in the repo (yes to the action we are faking that the repo is an R package - this is an old trick from Hadley Wickham).
 The [full file is in the repository](https://github.com/remlapmot/example-exercise-to-run-on-schedule/blob/main/DESCRIPTION) but the key entry is the _Imports_ list of hard depdenency packages.

       ```plaintext
       ...